DaeLeonFlucas/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 <br /><h2>Step 1 - Create an Azure Virtual Machine and Resource Group</h2>
-<p>The first step is to create an Azure Virtual Machine and Resource Group.
-Navigate to the Azure Portal and create a Virtual Machine.
-Ensure you create a new Resource Group and name it accordingly.</p>
+<p> Start with the creation of an Azure Virtual Machine alongside a Resource Group.
+Access the Azure Portal and proceed to create a new Virtual Machine.
+Establish a new Resource Group and give it a suitable name.</p>
 <p>
 <img src="https://imgur.com/uRuN09F.png" height="70%" width="70%" alt="Create Azure Virtual Machine"/>
 </p>